vigtech-uv/metadata-harvester/README.md

 # metadata-harvester
-Web service to harvest metadata related with an specific set of search terms from several data sources
+Web service to harvest metadata related with an specific set of search terms from several data sources.

+## Requirements

+## Installation

+## Adding a new datasource

+## Data model